wildfish/cmsplugin_news/README.txt

 - Allow comments on news (add option to the news model for it)
 - Optimize the navigation code, it works but there is probably a better way to do it.
 - Add RSS feed
-- Add optional author field
+x Add optional author field
 - Add optional end date to hide news again
-- Add Tags
+- Add tags
-- Add translations (I can do the dutch one)
+- Add translations
-- Ideas other people come up with :D
+- Ideas other people come up with :D x Add publishing permission

 Examples: